-On Wednesday, Tom shared an Instagram post from Australia where he was filming Baz Luhrmann’s untitled Elvis Presley biopic.
-“Hello, folks. @ritawilson and I are down here in Australia,” the Oscar-winner wrote.
+On Wednesday, Tom shared on Instagram, “Hello, folks. @ritawilson and I are down here in Australia,” the Oscar-winner wrote.
 “We felt a bit tired, like we had colds, and some body aches.
 Rita had some chills that came and went.
 Slight fevers too.
 To play things right, as is needed in the world right now, we were tested for the Coronavirus, and were found to be positive.”

 “Well, now.
 What to do next?” he wrote.
 “The Medical Officials have protocols that must be followed.
 We Hankses will be tested, observed, and isolated for as long as public health and safety requires.
 Not much more to it than a one-day-at-a-time approach, no?
 We’ll keep the world posted and updated.
 Take care of yourselves!
 Hanx!”

 Warner Bros said in a statement per NBC News, "We have been made aware that a company member from our Elvis feature film, which is currently in pre-production in The Gold Coast, Australia, has tested positive for COVID-19 (coronavirus).
 We are working closely with the appropriate Australian health agencies to identify and contact anyone who may have come in direct contact with the individual.
 The health and safety of our company members is always our top priority, and we are taking precautions to protect everyone who works on our productions around the world."